Diophon: 1923: two-year-old season

 Diophon made a successful racecourse debut in the July Stakes at Newmarket Racecourse in which he was ridden George Hulme and won at odds of 7/1 from Obliterate.
-At the next Newmarket meeting he was allowed to walk over in the Chestefield Stakes when no horses appeared to oppose him and then took the Lavant Stakes at Goodwood Racecourse.
+At the next Newmarket meeting he was allowed to walk over in the Chesterfield Stakes when no horses appeared to oppose him and then took the Lavant Stakes at Goodwood Racecourse.
 Despite conceding weight to his seven opponents, Diophon started favourite for the Hopeful Stakes at Newmarket in early October but sustained his first defeat as he was beaten a head into second place by the previously unraced Woodend.

 Two weeks later, in "dismal weather conditions", Diophon started 2/1 favourite in an eleven-runner field for the Middle Park Plate over six furlongs at the same track.
 He won by one and a half lengths from Plack, a filly who went on to win the 1000 Guineas, with Knight of the Garter third and Woodend unplaced.

 Although Diophon was considered a leading contender for the following year's British Classic Races he was regarded as being inferior to his female stablemate Mumtaz Mahal.